philinew/philinew.github.io/README.md

 ### About me

-I will obtain my Ph.D. in Economics from the [University of St.Gallen](https://www.unisg.ch/) in September 2023.
 My research covers topics related to the media, algorithms, and their relation to political and market institutions.
 Methodologically, I specialize in developing new approaches to quantify politically and economically relevant concepts from unstructured data such as text.

 In January 2023, I joined ETH Zurich as a Post-Doctoral researcher, working at the Center for Law & Economics with [Elliott Ash](https://elliottash.com/).

-My Ph.D. supervisor is [Roland Hodler](https://sites.google.com/view/rolandhodler).
+I completed my Ph.D. in Economics at the [University of St.Gallen](https://www.unisg.ch/) (2023), supervised by [Roland Hodler](https://sites.google.com/view/rolandhodler).
 I visited the Paris School of Economics in 2021/2022, hosted by [Ekaterina Zhuravskaya](http://www.parisschoolofeconomics.com/zhuravskaya-ekaterina/).
 In 2019, I visited ETH Zurich, hosted by Elliott Ash.

 [See my CV](https://www.dropbox.com/s/0uvl12eopfl8kcb/widmer_cv_15mar23.pdf?dl=0) for more information.